MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-platform-automation-and-devops.md

 ## Workload-level automation

 Within individual workloads on Azure VMware Solution, you can choose to set up automation on a per-VM level.
 This automation is achieved in the same way as on-premises and is out of scope for this article.
-Examples of this automation include SCCM, Chef, Puppet, and Ansible.
+Examples of this automation include Microsoft Configuration Manager, Chef, Puppet, and Ansible.
 You can also use Azure Automation for VM-level configuration using the on-premises agent.

 ## Next steps